-This week, a woman enjoying life as a “sapiosexual” and splitting her time between Hawaii, San Francisco, and Portland.
+This week, a woman enjoying life as a “sapiosexual” and splitting her time between Hawaii, Portland, and Los Angeles.

 6 a.m.
 There is a rooster crowing outside my Hawaii boyfriend’s condo in Kona.
 We met online, which is how I meet most of my partners.